FurcyPin/bigquery-frame/README.md

 ### 0.4.3

 - Added `functions.array_agg` method.
+- added a first graph algorithm: `graph.connected_component` computes the connected components in a graph using the "small star - large star" algorithm which is conjectured to perform in `O(n log(n))`.
+-
 ### 0.4.2

 - The BigQueryBuilder now aggregates stats about the total number of bytes processed and billed.